jpallari/dotfiles/README.md

 # dotfiles

 Here's a bunch of my dotfiles.
 Some of them I've built myself but most of the stuff is recycled from other people's files.
+Feel free to grab any part of these configurations for your own use.

-Here are a couple of highlights on what I have:
+Here are a couple of highlights on what I have in my dotfiles.

 ## Awesome WM